noamross/redoc/.github/CONTRIBUTING.md

 ## Roadmap

 **redoc** is pretty experimental and I'm still figuring out its scope and architecture.
-Some topics I'm mulling over include:
+Here are some topics I'm mulling over.
+Feel free to open an issue to discuss any of these:

 -  Understanding what the minimum features are required for the workflow to be viable, especially with the idea that